 The Solution: Bulk Energy Storage via Power-to-Gas

 In many countries, the energy storage capacity of the natural gas grid is practically unlimited.
-This allows a power-to-gas facility to “charge” for multiple hours or even days in a row.
+This allows a power-to-gas (P2G) facility to “charge” for multiple hours or even days in a row.
 Once in the grid, the renewable natural gas can be stored or transmitted over long distances using existing pipelines.
-Being a chemical energy carrier, the renewable gas can be used in the transportation sector for power generation or in industrial processes in order to reduce the carbon footprint.
+Being a chemical energy carrier, the renewable gas can be used in the transportation sector, for power generation, or in commercial, residential or industrial applications in order to reduce the carbon footprint.